AVONnadozie/LiteFrame/README.md

 Although they have their benefits, it's a lot for a beginner, someone who is new to frameworks or someone simply behind schedule.

 A typical setup process on a standard framework looks like this
- - Install composer (If it does not exists)
+ - Install composer (If it does not exist)
  - Run composer install
  - Generate app key
  - Configure env